jungandreas/bachelorarbeit/README.md

 Improve technical interoperability for better comparison of activity tracker data from different manufacturers

 ## Introduction
-This are all the important files for the application, which is the result of the thesis, to be installed.
+In this Repository are all the files, which are needed to set up the application.
+This application is the result of the bachelorthesis "Blockchain for Health Data".
+How the application will be installed is described in the Instruction section.
-With this files and the instructions in the Instruction section, it should be possible to install the Blockchain

 ## Instructions
 All this is tested with a Linux Ubuntu 18.04.2 LTS normal installation.